 - The J.D.
 Williams Library does not use filtering software on any of its workstations.
 However, use of the workstations is subject to the IT Acceptable Use Policy of the University of Mississippi.

 - Downloading of FDLP information is permitted on library workstations to media provided by the patrons.
 Temporary file storage to the desktop is also available.
-All library patrons are charged $ .10 per page for printing from public workstations.
+All library patrons are charged $ .15 per black/white page for printing from public workstations.

 - In accordance with general library policy, access to e-mail is available on all workstations, and e-mailing Internet, online catalog, and database research results is facilitated.
 FTP capabilities may be activated on request.